- How do I add money to my print card?

 Printing Services accepts the following files.
 Please see Print Specifications for file preparation.

-1. PDF (preferred pdf format is PDF 1.5/Acrobat 6.
-We do support up to and including Acrobat 10).
+1. PDF (preferred pdf format is PDF 1.5/Acrobat 6 or higher.
+We do support up to and including Acrobat Pro DC).

-4. Adobe Pagemaker (all versions)— Although Pagemaker is no longer supported by Berea College IS&S or Adobe, we can continue to accept these files for the foreseeable future by opening them on the Macintosh version 7 of Pagemaker, or importing them into InDesign.
+4. Adobe PageMaker (versions 6 through 7 ONLY)— Although PageMaker is no longer supported by Berea College IS&S or Adobe, we can continue to accept version 6, 6.5 or 7 files by importing them into InDesign.

-6. Microsoft Office files (we perfer .doc, .xls and .ppt over .docx, .xlsx and .pptx, as they are easier to import into our page layout software)
+7. Microsoft Office files—we prefer .docx, .xlsx and .pptx instead of .doc, .xls and .ppt, as they are easier to import into our page layout software)

 - How should I prepare files for printing?

 Do not subset fonts; All fonts must be totally embedded.
 Do not apply any compression.
 Be sure graphics are correct color mode (CMYK, grayscale, spot color, etc.) and resolution (300dpi or higher).
 Color management should be disabled.
 Printer marks are not required, but if used, they should be 0.25” from outside of trim (we would prefer that you not use them.
 If you want to show crops/bleeds, we would prefer a laser proof).
-Preferred pdf format is PDF 1.5/Acrobat 6.
+Preferred PDF format is PDF 1.5/Acrobat 6 or higher.

 Be sure to supply all fonts and graphics.
 You should be able to accomplish this with the “package for service provider” process in the FILE menu.
-Please make sure all colors used in the document are of the correct type (CMYK colors for 4-color printing (NO RGB colors!), spot (Pantone) colors for spot color printing and black and white ONLY for black and white printing).
-If you are printing in grayscale only, please do not use “colors” for shading in your document: use a percent screen of black instead.
+Please make sure all colors used in the document are of the correct type: CMYK colors for 4-color printing (DO NOT use RGB colors!), Pantone colors for spot-color printing and Black ONLY for black and white printing.
+If you are printing in grayscale only, please do not use “colors” for shading in your document: use a percent “screen” of black instead.
 Bear in mind that any transparency effects applied in your document will be flattened.
 As a rule, try to avoid InDesign transparency effects: they are largely incompatible with our PrePress RIP and your document may print darker or look slightly different than expected.